ngozosanca0/Security-Plus-Notes/README.md

 - it keeps track of: Users.
 - Examples: John, Sarah, Admin1, FinanceManager
 - It stores their: Usernames, Passwords, Access permissions, Roles.
-• It knows every company computer: Reception-PC.
+- It knows every company computer: Reception-PC.
 Finance-PC, CEO-Laptop, HR-PC.
-• You can organize users into departments: HR, IT, Finance, Sales.
+- You can organize users into departments: HR, IT, Finance, Sales.
 Then apply rules to the whole group.

 ## Day 4

+## Security+

 NON-REPUDIATION
 - means a person cannot deny performing an action.